LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 4.5 Resources Entry | Check Resources Entry class

 Used only by `check` command and it check if there is resources entry.
 Returns `true` or `false`.
+# 5.0 Province Definition | Province Manipulation Tool
+Fifth Manipulation Tool that alows you to perform manipulations with provinces.

+At the moment (1.6.1) you can only use one command related to that tool.
+### Supported Commands

+- help \<createLandType/clt>

+`help` command at this point i think doesnt need to be presented. "createLandType/clt" is optional but required to understand what this command does.

+`createLandType/clt` output:

+This command requires province map (map/provinces.bmp), a Terrain Input File path and output file name.
+Optional you can set starting pixel to check from and last pixel position to check \(\"-\" BETWEEN X AND Y IS REQUIRED), otherwise it will take longer to check since it will check EACH pixel.
+The Output file will ALWAYS be created as a .txt file.